Why is Load Capacity Crucial in Warehouse Racking System Design?

 What to look for:

-• Bent or Damaged Beams – check for any signs of bending, dents, or other deformations.
+• Bent or Damaged Racking Components – check for any signs of bending, dents, or other deformations.
 Even a slight bend can indicate structural weakness and may lead to collapse under heavy loads.

 • Corrosion and Rust – look for signs of rust or corrosion, especially if your racking system is made of metal.
 Rust weakens the structural integrity of the racks over time.